nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

     - 3a1.
 FinanceBuddy shows an error message.
     - 3a2.
 FinanceBuddy prompts the user to re-enter the information.
     - **Use case resumes at step 2.**

+#### Use Case: Set a Budget

+**MSS**

+1. User requests to set a new budget.
+2. FinanceBuddy prompts the user to enter a budget amount.
+3. User enters the budget amount.
+4. FinanceBuddy sets and displays the budget, updating the remaining balance accordingly.

+**Use case ends.**

+**Extensions**

+- 2a.
+The user has already set a budget.
+    - 2a1.
+FinanceBuddy prompts for confirmation to overwrite the existing budget.
+    - 2a2.
+User confirms to overwrite the existing budget.
+    - **Use case resumes at step 3.**

+- 3a.
+The amount entered by the user is invalid (e.g., a negative number or non-numeric).
+    - 3a1.
+FinanceBuddy displays an error message and prompts the user to re-enter a valid amount.
+    - **Use case resumes at step 2.**

+#### Use Case: Delete Multiple Transactions

+**MSS**

+1. User requests to delete multiple transactions by specifying a start index and an end index.

+2. FinanceBuddy deletes the specified range of transactions and updates the transaction list.

+**Use case ends.**

+**Extensions**

+- 1a.
+User omits the start and end index.
+    - 1a1.
+FinanceBuddy deletes the most recent transaction by default.
+    - **Use case ends.**

+- 1b.
+User enters an invalid start or end index.
+    - 2a1.
+FinanceBuddy shows an error message indicating the invalid index.
+    - **Use case resumes at step 1.**

+- 1c.
+User types `delete all`.
+    - 1c1.
+FinanceBuddy delete all entries.
+    - **Use case ends.**

 ## Non-Functional Requirements